Victoria Institution: The current building (1929–present)

 As the VI's former location was frequently flooded by the nearby Klang River during heavy downpours, the Victoria Institution moved to Jalan Hang Tuah (formerly known as Shaw Road) on 26 March 1929.

 The Victoria Institution has a clock tower overlooking two sports pavilions at its façade, and a large field, surrounded by colonial-era trees (yellow flame trees and palms).
 The VI also has its own 25-metre swimming pool and synthetic track for 100 metres sprint events, making it the only school in the region with these facilities at that time.

 Student life

-It is a rule that all freshman students are required to join at least one uniform body, take on an active role in one of the school's 50 clubs, and participate in at least one sport.
-Some students are also in the school’s hostel.
-Hence, the school's students aren't limited to Kuala Lumpur residents only, but also kids who are from other states.
-Because the school is in the centre of Kuala Lumpur, most students also hang out at the mall after school ends.
-Transport is easy too because a Mass Rapid Transit (Malaysia) station, Merdeka, is located right in front of the school's gate.
-Students also may wear Baju Melayu with the school's special Samping (made for students and which can be bought at the schools' minimart) on Fridays to go to the Friday prayer after school at Al-Bukhari Foundation Mosque located next to the school.